-When you are ready to begin writing, aim for an output of 500 to 1,000 words each week.
+Start writing straight away, and use the writing process as a tool to help you better understand the topic.
 Check that you've addressed everything you want to cover once a section is complete.
 Each should serve its own particular function, linking well with the rest of the content.

 You should frequently back up, make research notes and maintain a comprehensive list of your sources.
 'Keeping track of what you've been reading and where it came from will save you hours of work later on,' says Christie.
 'It can be extremely difficult to remember where ideas came from, particularly when you have books piled high and folders bursting with journal articles.'

 Continue to question

 Alex's colleague, Marta Ulanicka, also a learning development adviser at Leicester, stresses the importance of maintaining a questioning and critical mindset throughout the dissertation writing process - both in relation to your own work and findings, as well as those of others.

 'Remember to ask yourself how strongly you're convinced by a particular explanation or interpretation and why, and whether there are any potentially valid alternatives,' says Marta.